 • Have antibacterial substances

-• Make skin to glow
+• Make skin glow

 • Give mind relaxation